 Where to stay in Bergamo

-The stylish Relais San Lorenzo, in the old medieval city, is the perfect choice for a romantic getaway.
-You can indulge yourself at the Spa.
-And you can enjoy a special treat at the gourmet restaurant and its unique setting within an archaeological site.
+The stylish Relais San Vigilio al Castello is the perfect choice for a romantic getaway in the old medieval city.
+The property had been recently refurbished, and the style is delightful.
+You can also enjoy a special treat at the gourmet restaurant and its unique setting within an archaeological site.

-Modern and stylish, the boutique Hotel Petronilla in lower Bergamo had a small fitness and wellness center and is only a few steps from the shopping district and the bus stop.
+Modern and stylish, the boutique Hotel Petronilla in lower Bergamo has a small fitness and wellness centre and is only a few steps from the shopping district and the bus stop.

-The Gombit Hotel is in the heart of Bergamo old town.
+The Gombit Hotel is in the heart of Bergamo’s old town.
 It features a design decor in an old building, giving it a boutique-style vibe.

 Search for -> more accommodations in Bergamo.